torbjorndahlen/rhmap-keycloak/README.md

 For a full description on how to configure HAProxy refer to (https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Load_Balancer_Administration/install_haproxy_example1.html).
 You can access HAProxy statistics on the server (e.g. http://rhsso-host/stats) using haproxy/redhat as username/password.
 You should now be able to access RHSSO on http://rhsso-host:80 and log in to the Admin app.

 To support running behind a reverse proxy, RHSSO must be configured to read the client's IP address from the X-Forwarded-For header.
 This is done by adding the attribute `proxy-address-forwarding="true"` to the standalone.xml configuration file.
-Also haproxy.cfg must contain `option forwardfor` in order to properly set the client's IP in the X-Forwarded-For header.

-Note that trying to login to RHSSO from Chrome causes an infinite loop.
-Safari works fine.

 ```
 <subsystem xmlns="urn:jboss:domain:undertow:3.1">